DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Software Version

 The name this particular version is given.
 :information_source: There are plenty of valid notations for version schema.
 Therefore, there is no common standard.
+The notation `Major Version`, `Minor Version`, `Revision` and `Build Number` is only one of many.

 ### Software Version Name

-Provides a textual description of most relevant characteristics of the version of the software
+Provides a textual description of most relevant characteristics of the version of the software.

 ### Software Manufacturer